Knowledge Base

 We can’t test everything here, but we’d love to hear from you on what you’ve tried.

-3 Responses to “What Do You Grind?”
+4 thoughts on “What Do You Grind?”

-I have the WOnder Junior deluxe model.
+1. I have the WOnder Junior deluxe model.
 It works great for small grains such as wheat berries.

 I tried to grind Chick peas to make Chick pea flour.
 All I can say is this…don’t waste your time.
 It doesn’t work.
 THe chick peas are too large to go through the grinder.